Naresh485/Wild-Animal-Image-Classifier/README.md

+# Wild-Animal-Image-Classifier

-# Wild-Animal-Image-ClassifierThe object oif this blog is to classify images from a multiple class images.
+The object oif this blog is to classify images from a multiple class images.

 Image Classification :
 Image classification refers to the task of extracting information classes from a multiband raster image.
 The task of classifying and labeling groups of pixels or vectors inside an image based on certain rules is known as image classification.
 A model is trained to identify various image classes.
 A CNN model, for example, maybe trained to detect images of multiple different types of animals: tiger, cheetah, lion, wolf etc.